 The exposed sedimentary sequence consists, from the bottom to the surface, of tidal flat deposits, overbank deposits with shell layers and a cover layer of dune sand (Fig. App.
 B6).
-The shell layers contain single-valved specimen of Spisula subtruncata, a species which originates from the North Sea.
+The shell layers contain single-valved specimens of Spisula subtruncata, a species which originates from the North Sea.
 This indicates that these shell deposits were formed during storm events when the shells were eroded from the nearshore area and brought into the estuary by storm tide currents and deposited along the main tidal channel of the Oer-IJ.
 The storm deposits were the last marine sediments formed at the site.
 The cover layer of dune sands (Fig. App.
 B6) indicates that aeolian sand transport took place after tidal activity stopped and the Oer-IJ and the tidal flats were not inundated anymore.

-The bivalved Scrobicularia plana shells in the upper part of the intertidal flat deposits (Fig. App B7D).
-IJ The shell dates (UB-2/4; Tab.
-A4.11a) indicate that these sediments were formed between about 390 and 285 BC, i.e. during the period that the marine activity decreased in the Oer-IJ estuary.
-The storm sand layer and the base of the aeolian cover layer - on top of the tidal-flat deposits - was dated around 220 BC (UB-O1 and UB-O2; Tab.
-A4.11b).
+The bivalved Scrobicularia plana shells occur in the upper part of the intertidal flat deposits of the Oer-IJ (Fig. App B7D).
+These shell dates (UB-2/4; Table A4.11a) indicate that these sediments were formed between about 390 and 285 BC, that is, during the period that the marine activity decreased in the Oer-IJ estuary.
+The storm sand layer and the base of the aeolian cover layer – on top of the tidal-flat deposits – was dated around 220 BC (UB-O1 and UB-O2; Table A4.11b).
 The uncertainty margin of the OSL dates was ± 114 and 119 years.
 Taking this uncertainty margin into account, the tidal activity in the Oer-IJ estuary stopped at least before 100 BC.
-The traces of Late Iron Age settlements found at this site (Koning, in prep.) and the nearby site Castricum Grote Ven (De Koning, 2013; Fig. 12) correspond well with the change of the landscape.
+The traces of Late Iron Age settlements found at this site (Koning, in prep.) and the nearby site Castricum Grote Ven (De Koning, 2013; Fig. 12) correspond well with the change in the landscape.

 The disappearance of tidal activity and the formation of lower dunes on top of the tidal sediments can only be explained by a complete closure of the Oer-IJ mouth by a beach ridge system in the Late Iron Age.

-Appendix B7.
-PWN dune area
+Appendix B7 PWN dune area

 In 2001 and 2002, eight deep excavation pits were constructed in the PWN dune area near Castricum.
-These pits were dug as part of the removal of redundant water pump- and distribution stations of the PWN.
-As a result of the change in the technique of water refinement (most of the drinking water of Noord Holland nowadays comes from the IJsselmeer area) a large part of the water installations in the PWN dune area was not necessary anymore and therefore could be removed.
+These pits were dug as part of the removal of redundant water pump and distribution stations in the PWN.
+As a result of the change in the technique of water refinement (most of the drinking water of Noord Holland nowadays comes from the IJsselmeer area) many of the water installations in the PWN dune area were not necessary anymore and therefore could be removed.
 The excavation pits for the removal of the buildings provided a unique opportunity to investigate dunes, beach deposits, ancient soils and archaeological culture layers from the pre- and protohistory.
-The excavation pits were 5 to 6 m deep and the maximum pit depth was about 2 m –NAP.
-The study was archaeologically non-destructive since only the walls of the pits were cleaned with an excavator such that 'readable' profile walls arose.
+The excavation pits were 5–6 m deep and the maximum pit depth was about 2 m –NAP.
+The study was archaeologically non-destructive since only the walls of the pits were cleaned with an excavator such that ‘readable’ profile walls arose.
 From each pit one wall was recorded in photographs and profile drawings (Fig. App.
 B7).

+[Fig. App.
+B7 near here]

 The geographic position of the excavation pits was extraordinarily.
 They were located just across the mouth of the former Oer-IJ estuary (Fig. App.
 B7).
-In order to investigate the dune sequence and also the deeper-lying Oer-IJ inlet sediments, eight high-quality drillings were made by TNO in the vicinity of the excavation pit locations.
+To investigate the dune sequence and the deeper-lying Oer-IJ inlet sediments, eight high-quality drillings were made by TNO in the vicinity of the excavation pit locations.
 The layers in the pits and the drilling holes were sampled for dating and palaeoecological research (Vos et al., 2010).